PaulKinlan/paul.kinlan.me/content/2016-11-28-service-worker-routing.markdown

-don't want to cache requests to Google Analytics or Disquss, and rather than make my `onfetch` handler a lot more complex, it was easier to be declarative about the routes that I wanted to manage and then control the logic for those independelty from the other routes.
+don't want to cache requests to Google Analytics or Disquss, and rather than make my `onfetch` handler a lot more complex, it was easier to be declarative about the routes that I wanted to manage and then control the logic for those independently from the other routes.

 I based the code off of a client-side URL router I made 6 years ago called [LeviRoutes](https://github.com/PaulKinlan/leviroutes)(inspired by the reggea